smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

     times.
-The first matching name that was created within the Start/End times causes the job to end normally (and that file name is provided in the optional OpCon Property and/or LSAM Dynamic Variable, as well as being reported to the \$ARRIVED FILE NAME for OpCon jobs).
+The first matching name that was created within the Start/End times causes the job to end normally (and that file name is provided in the optional OpCon Property and/or LSAM Dynamic Variable, as well as being reported to the $ARRIVED FILE NAME for OpCon jobs).

 3. When no matching file name was created within the Start/End times, a File Arrival job with a non-zero RECHKFREQ value will enter a monitor routine that will continue to check for a new file that is created within the Start/End time.

     a.
-The \"Re-check frequency\" can be left set to zero.
+The "Re-check frequency" can be left set to zero.
 A zero value will mean that a matching file name must be found on the first check, and any matching file name must have a Create time stamp that falls within the Start/End times (assuming they are not